 Métro: Filles du Calvaire (line 8)

-Rue de Braque is a lovely, quiet street in Paris 3 full of hôtels (mansions) with splendid façades and gorgeous door knockers.
-At the end of the street is Hôtel de Clisson with its soaring turret.
-Try your luck and see if the doorway to number 5 is open.
+Rue de Braque is a lovely, quiet street in the 3rd arrondissement of Paris.
+It is full of hôtels particuliers (mansions) with splendid façades and gorgeous door knockers.
+At the corner of rue de Braque and rue des Archives is Hôtel de Clisson with its soaring turret.
+Try your luck and see if the doorway to number 5 rue de Braque is open.
 Hiding behind #5 is a 17th-century half-timbered house.

 Paris Streets, Getting To rue de Braque: